The Minc Law Guide to New Jersey Defamation Law

 Before we get into the specifics of New Jersey’s defamation pleading standard, let’s first understand what exactly pleadings are and why our judicial system requires them.
-And, we bet you’ve likely heard some of these legal terms thrown around before, whether from watching a popular legal drama on TV or when reading a crime or mystery book.
+And, we bet you’ve likely heard some of these basic legal terms thrown around before, whether from watching a popular legal drama on TV or when reading a crime or mystery book.

 To start, what are pleadings?